emberjs/data/packages/json-api-graph-spec/src/profile/complex-relationships.md

 Any serializable value, including primitive values, are valid as non-linkage values.

-If all values are non-linkage values, the member should not be prefixed with a `*`.
+If all values are non-linkage values, the member MUST not be prefixed with a `*`.

 ### `rel:member` Values